 Senior Fellow Edward A. Turzanski

-For 30 years, FPRI Senior Fellow Jim McGann has been studying think tanks – first, as a program officer for the Pew Charitable Trusts, then for his dissertation (Scholars, Dollars, and Public Policy), and then as the author of reports on trends in think tanks, initially in the US but later all over the world.
+For over 30 years, FPRI Senior Fellow Jim McGann has been studying think tanks – first, as a program officer for the Pew Charitable Trusts, then for his dissertation (Scholars, Dollars, and Public Policy), and then as the author of reports on trends in think tanks, initially in the US but later all over the world.
 Subsequently, he established a database on thousands of think tanks, and about 10 years ago created the Global Go-To Think Tank Index, which ranks think tanks all over the world – and which is covered by media all over the world.
 More recently, he initiated a series of think tank summits, and has held one or more summits on almost every continent.
 When you consider the entire evolution of this project since before its inception, it is a stunning trajectory – and it is not over.
 McGann is currently director of the Think Tanks and Civil Societies Project at UPenn’s Lauder Institute and has written a number of books on the subject.